LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-29-practical-MCMC-intro.md

-In most scenarios this is infeasible (or _at least_ __expensive__) and we need something more sophisticated to explore regions of high probabilty and somehow get some representation of our posterior.
-So what could we do instead?
+In most scenarios, this is infeasible (or _at least_ __expensive__), and we need something more sophisticated to explore regions of high **probability** and somehow get some representation of our posterior.
+So, what could we do instead?

 ### What do we actually get from our analysis?

-If our goal is to get something representative of the posterior we generally want to do 1 or more of the following:
+If our goal is to get something representative of the posterior, we generally want to do one or more of the following:
-1. Guess where the most optimal set of parameter values are based on our data is (not unique to posterior inference, can just be done with optimisation)
+1. Guess where the most optimal set of parameter values are based on our data (not unique to posterior inference; can just be done with **optimization**).
-2. Generate further values that reflect parameter uncertainties
+2. Generate further values that reflect parameter uncertainties.
-3. __Quantify uncertainty__
+3. __Quantify uncertainty__.
-4. Compare models via evidence values (normalisation for the posterior)
+4. Compare models via evidence values (**normalization** for the posterior).

-So whatever other method we use to generate something representative of the posterior we need to keep these in mind[^1].
+So whatever other method we use to generate something representative of the posterior, we need to keep these in mind[^1].

-[^1]: And if you don't need evidence values or rigorous understanding of uncertainties... just optimise my guy.
-In the approximate works of Andy Casey, don't burn down forests just so you can look cool using an MCMC sampler.
+[^1]: And if you don't need evidence values or rigorous understanding of uncertainties... just **optimize** my guy.
+In the approximate words of Andy Casey, don't burn down forests just so you can look cool using an MCMC sampler.

 You are already familiar with another way that we often represent the results of analysis, that is through samples.
-For example, sure I could tell you that for model X parameter Y follows a normal distribution with mean of 1 and standard deviation of 0.5.
-(First of all this only works if our result has a functional representation and we presume our audience even knows what a normal distribution is) Or, we could show them a histogram of our results like the following.
+For example, sure, I could tell you that for model X, parameter Y follows a normal distribution with a mean of 1 and a standard deviation of 0.5.
+(First of all, this only works if our result has a functional representation and we presume our audience even knows what a normal distribution is.)
+Or, we could show them a histogram of our results like the following.

 ```python
 from scipy.stats import norm